-The primary function of a psalm-tone ending is to effect a convincing return to the beginning of an antiphon.
+The two-fold function of a psalm-tone ending is give a satisfactory melodic close to each verse, and also to effect a convincing tonal return or link to the beginning of an antiphon.
 Besides this, a psalm-tone ending can effect a motivic ‘linkage’ to the beginning of an antiphon.
 So for example when the antiphon Dominus defensor vite mee (Noted Breviary A-04, p. ) is used at matins on Mondays, the gesture GAG of the opening is foreshadowed in the ending of the psalm-tone.
 We should be aware, however, that this sort of thing is not found consistently.
 The antiphon Alleluya iii. for sext on ferias in Eastertide (Noted Breviary B-33, p.
 1347) contains the same (F.)GAG gesture.
 Here the connection is to be again with the end of the psalm-tone, F.GA.G.(F), but the gesture seems to be more of an echo than a direct repetition.

 Heinrich Schenker, who greatly admired this technique in the works of the nineteenth century masters, might have been surprised to find it also here and there in the simple chant that he generally dismissed.